 Users swear by the visual editor of Beaver.
 Both DIYers and web developers alike.
 However, three issues on the flip side appear to be pertinent.

-If Beaver Builder Lite isn’t enough for you, it’s a pricey affair with the lowest plan costing US$ 99 a year.
+If Beaver Builder Lite isn’t enough for you, it’s a pricey affair with the lowest plan costing US$ 99 a year, such price makes it one of the cheapest website builders.
 Also, loading after every action makes the development process slower than with other plugins.
 Finally, the absence of an Undo option (ctrl+Z/CMD+Z) is challenging for many DIYers.

 With the claim of being the most popular WordPress theme globally, Divi is the flagship product of Elegant Themes.
 You can try it for free, but this multipurpose visual builder costs US$ 89 annually.
 You can purchase lifetime access for US$ 249 also.